xunilnz/mystic-one-liner-util/README.md

 one for whichever OS targets you wish.

 # To Compile
- You will also need to place https://github.com/rickparrish/RMDoor pas files into the directory prior to running molu.sh
+ You will also need https://github.com/rickparrish/RMDoor in the parent directory prior to running molu.sh to compile

+ ./molu.sh will compile MysticOLUtil

+ # To Install

- Once it compiles, mv ./MysticOLUtil ~/mystic
+ Once it compiles, cp ./MysticOLUtil [mysticdir]

+ or symlink it.
+Ideal if you recompile, you won't need to copy it over again.

+ln -sf "$(pwd)"/MysticOLUtil [mysticdir]/MysticOLUtil

+ Replace [mysticdir] with the actual location of your Mystic BBS installation.

+ eg:  ln -sf "$(pwd)"/MysticOLUtil /home/mystic/MysticOLUtil

  The output of the original code for MysticOLUtil needs to be in the same location as oneliner.dat, This fork allows you to put MysticOLUtil into your root Mystic BBS directory with the rest of the binaries.